-Established in 1993 as one of North Carolina's first 12 Smart Start Partnerships and governed by a 21 member Board of Directors, the Cleveland County Partnership for Children is a non-profit 501 (c)3 that is proud to serve as a local administrative unit for North Carolina's nationally recognized Smart Start Initiative, which serves children from age birth to five and North Carolina's Pre-K Program, serving eligible four-year olds.
+Established in 1993 as one of North Carolina’s first 12 Smart Start Partnerships and governed by a 23-member Board of Directors, the Cleveland County Partnership for Children is a non-profit 501 (c)3 that is proud to serve as a local administrative unit for several exemplary programs for children ages 0-5.
+The programs include, NC Smart Start, NC Pre-K, Early Head Start, and Dolly Parton Imagination Library.

 The Position | Executive Director

-The Executive Director will be responsible for providing leadership and administration of the Smart Start Initiative, the NC Pre-Kindergarten Program, and the Early Head Start Program in Cleveland County, North Carolina.
-The Executive Director is also responsible to the Board of Directors for management of the entire nonprofit organization including fundraising/development, human resources, strategic planning, programs, finance, and communications.
+The Executive Director will be responsible for providing leadership and administration of the Smart Start Initiative, the NC Pre-Kindergarten Program, the Early Head Start Program and Dolly Parton Imagination Library in Cleveland County, North Carolina.
+The Executive Director is also responsible to the Board of Directors for management of the entire nonprofit organization including fund development, human resources, strategic planning, programs, finance, and communications.
 The Executive Director is the primary representative to the community and the public.

 - Responsible for leading the Cleveland County Partnership for Children in a manner that supports and guides the organization’s mission as defined by the Board of Directors.